 Multiple Choice

-Multiple choice questions are fundamental survey questions which provide respondents with multiple answer options.
-Primarily, multiple choice questions can have single select or multi select answer options.
+Multiple choice questions are fundamental survey questions that provide respondents with multiple answer options.
+Primarily, multiple-choice questions can have single-select or multiple-select answer options.
 These are the most fundamental questions of a survey or questionnaire where the respondents are expected to select one or more than one option from the multiple answer options.

 Whenever we think of conducting surveys, we think of two things: the kind of questions to ask and data collected from the answers to those questions.
 Essentially, the most important aspect of surveys is to formulate relevant questions that will help us extract clean data.